Laser is the current gold standard in clearing facial freckles

 What are freckles?Freckles are multiple, flat, spots on the skin due to uneven distribution of melanin (skin pigment) in those areas.
 They are usually around the size of a matchstick head, and are reasonably uniform in colour.
 They are usually situated on sun exposed areas of the skin, including the face, neck, arms and shoulders and usually darken after sun exposure.
 Usually, freckles start to occur at a very young age.
 Freckles most commonly occur in people with lighter or fairer skin types, and in those who have a genetic predisposition to developing freckles.

-How do I treat freckles?A patient can try laser freckle removal.
-There are two lasers available for the treatment of freckles at The Victorian Cosmetic Institute, and the laser used will depend on the type of freckles.
+How do I treat freckles?Laser treatment is the gold standard for the treatment of facial freckles.
 Lightening creams (such as Kligman's formula) can be used in the treatment of freckles, but usually only fade the freckles rather than removing them completely.
 Lasers are able to remove the freckles completely usually after one to two sessions.
+Strong chemical peels, such as a 35% TCA peel, can also be used to remove freckles and sun damage on fairer skins.
+Peels work particularly well on body freckles, and produce even results.

 One of the lasers that is used for the treatment of freckles is the Q-switched ruby laser.
-The ruby laser has a wavelength, 694nm, that is highly attracted to melanin.
-Therefore, the laser energy tends to be attracted to freckles, which are high in melanin, in preference to normal skin.
+The ruby laser has a wavelength, 694nm, that is highly attracted to melanin (pigment).
+Therefore, the laser energy tends to be attracted to freckles, which are high in melanin, in preference to normal skin, which has lower levels of melanin.
 The laser energy that is absorbed by the freckles tends to cause destruction of the melanin in the freckle, which leads to its removal.
 Furthermore, the q-switched ruby laser has extremely short pulses of laser energy, each pulse lasting only a few nanoseconds (billionths of a second).
 The production of high energy levels in this short period of time also has a photo-acoustic effect on the melanin in the freckles, literally shattering the pigment particles.

 Video of procedure and post-laser video diary